 The safety of our residents and staff is our top priority, and we have strong infection prevention protocols in place in line with CDC guidelines to protect our staff.
 If a team member in our facility is diagnosed with COVID-19 or is exposed, we follow CDC guidance for health care workers, including quarantining.
 We continue to reinforce strong infection prevention measures, including screening of all staff and essential medical personnel upon entry into our facility.

 For the health and safety of our staff and residents, we have updated our personal protective equipment (PPE) standards to help conserve supplies as we test and care for residents under investigation with COVID-19.
 Amid the challenges nationwide with PPE shortages, we have supply to meet our current needs but expect the demand will increase significantly.
 We continue to work diligently to secure additional supplies from all available sources.

 Residents Under Investigation and COVID-19 Positive Cases

 We are closely monitoring our residents for symptoms of COVID-19.
 When necessary and appropriate, residents are tested under the guidance and direction of their physician.
-To date, we have no confirmed cases of COVID-19.
-However, we may be called upon to provide care to COVID-19 positive residents in the very near future.
-When that time comes, we will follow the recommended procedures and staffing protocol established by the CDC and the Ohio Department of Health.
+However, we have be called upon to provide care to COVID-19 positive residents.
+We have instituted a COVID-19 isolation unit and we will follow the recommended procedures and staffing protocol established by the CDC and the Ohio Department of Health.

 General Organizational Efforts Regarding COVID-19